-This is any building that is 18 meters above ground level and contains one or more dwellings, an institution, or a room for residential purposes.
-It now also includes student accommodation, care homes, sheltered housing, hospitals, dormitories in boarding schools, hotels, hostels and boarding houses.
+This is any building that is 18 metres above ground level and contains one or more dwellings, an institution, or a room for residential purposes.
+It now also includes student accommodation, care homes, sheltered housing, hospitals, dormitories in boarding schools, hostels and boarding houses.

-In fact, for all intents and purposes, no residential building above 11 meters from ground level can now use any combustible materials in or on external walls.
+In fact, for all intents and purposes, no residential building above 11 metres from ground level can now use any combustible materials in or on external walls.
+Some exclusions to the definition of a 'Relevant Building' include military barracks, any accommodation provided by the MOD and secure residential institutions.
+You can see the full details of exclusions here.